patil2104/MCQ-World/Data Science Machine Learning/Preprocessing and Extracting meaning from Data .md

 **Answer :**  Option 2

 *Explanation : Regression analysis is one of the machine learning techniques that are used to describe the relationship between variables.
 There are two types of variables in regression analysis: independent variables (whose values can be manipulated) and dependent variables (whose values depend on the values of the independent variables).
 Regression analysis establishes the relationship between a single dependent variable and one or more independent variables.
 Therefore, regression analysis is a statistical procedure for developing a mathematical equation that describes how one dependent and one or more independent variables are related.*

+> Q16.
+If any regression coefficient’s value is zero, the two variables are

+    1. Independent
+    2. Qualitative
+    3. Dependent
+    4. None of the above

+**Answer :** Option 1

+*Explanation : Regression line is a straight line parallel to x axis*

+> Q17.
+Which of the given strategies helps provide the prediction mechanism by analysing the relationship between two variables?

+    1. Regression
+    2. Standard error
+    3. Correlation
+    4. None

+**Answer :**  Option 1

+*Explanation : Regression analysis is one of the machine learning techniques that are used to describe the relationship between variables and also make prediction on one variable*

+> Q18.
+For two variables, X and Y, there can be a maximum of ___ lines

+    1. One
+    2. Two
+    3. Three
+    4. Four

+**Answer :**  Option 1

+*Explanation : In a graph there can be multiple regression lines but max we have to draw one perfect line which can pass through as many points as possible*

+> Q19.
+Which of the following is true for the coefficient of correlation?

+    1. The coefficient of correlation is not dependent on the change of scale
+    2. The coefficient of correlation is not dependent on the change of origin
+    3. The coefficient of correlation is not dependent on both the change of scale and change of origin
+    4. None of the above

+**Answer :** Option 2

+*Explanation : Correlation coefficient is not affected by change of origin it is only affected by change of scale*

+> Q20.
+Coefficient od Regression is independent of?

+    1. Only Scale
+    2. Only Origin
+    3. Both Scale and Origin
+    4. None